Upgrade DataStax Enterprise (DSE) 5.1 to 6.9

 Advanced preparation for upgrading DSE Analytics nodes

-2. If DSEFS is enabled, copy the CFS hivemetastore directory to DSEFS:
+2. If DSEFS is enabled, copy the CFS hivemetastore directory (if it exists) to DSEFS:

 DSE_HOME/bin/dse hadoop fs -cp cfs://node_ip_address/user/spark/warehouse/ dsefs://node_ip_address/user/spark/warehouse/

-3. Remove Cassandra File System (CFS).
-Remove the cfs and cfs_archive keyspaces before upgrading.
-Review the From CFS to DSEFS blog post and the Copying data from CFS to DSEFS documentation.
+3. If present in your DSE 5.1 installation, remove the Cassandra File System (CFS) by removing the cfs and cfs_archive keyspaces before upgrading.
+For more information, see Copying data from CFS to DSEFS.

 cqlsh> DROP KEYSPACE cfs